jaalto/project--emacs-epackage-template/README.rst

   clear with GPL. *NOTE:* `Public Domain`_ is not a internationally viable license.
 * Does the code inlude Emacs Lisp files (\*.el) that do not belong to the project?
-Sometimes develepers may have included files from other projects with their packages.
+Sometimes files are included from other projects with the package.
 This is a problem because then Emacs ``load-path`` would contains duplicate copies of the files.
 There would be no guarantee that the latest version from the original author, or standard Emacs, were used.
-In Git **patches** branch, just ``git rm`` any such files ad merge your deletion to **master** branch.
-If there is not yet a package for a remove files you need to package it separately from the original site and make current package depend on it.
+In Git **patches** branch, just ``git rm`` any such files and merge your deletion to **master** branch.
+If there is not yet a package for those removed files, you need to package them separately from the original package and make the current package depend on them.

 CONTACTING UPSTREAM